thiagofa/pyrise/README.md

 Account operations, or Custom Fields.
 If you want to contribute please let me know.

-Once this is in more of a complete state, we should probably get it up on PyPi so you can use easy_install and/or pip to get it loaded.

 Installation
 ------------

+    $ sudo pip install pyrise

+or
+    $ sudo easy_install pyrise

-Just clone this repository anywhere in your PythonPath like this:
+Alternately, you can just the GitHub repository anywhere in your PythonPath like this:

     $ git clone http://github.com/feedmagnet/pyrise.git

-Note that you'll also need to get httplib2 if you don't already have it.
+Note that if you are installing manually, you'll need to get httplib2 if you don't already have it.

 Once you've done one of the above, you can test to see if it is installed from the Python interactive terminal: